Weaver rugs are made from 100% New Zealand Wool - like all wool items, they require care.

 Vacuum your Weaver rug regularly and clean spills with room temperature water and a mild detergent.
 Do not wash your rug with hot water.
 Use cold/room temperature water only.
-Refer to "Cleaning Spills" section for a full explanation.
+Refer to the 'Cleaning Spills' section for a full explanation.

 When vacuuming, vacuum with the bristles on your vacuum cleaner turned off.
 Use the hose end of the vacuum to vacuum in-between each felted ball.

-Weaver round rugs are designed double-sided, making them long-life and eco ... we dig that.
-If and when the time comes, simply flip it over and reveal a fresh side.
+Weaver rugs are designed double-sided.
+If and when the time comes, simply flip your rug over to reveal a fresh side.

 Blot the spill immediately with a cloth or towel to soak up the excess liquid.

 Douse the spill in room temperature water repeatedly blotting up the liquid as you go.
 Do this several times before adding any detergent.